08/28/19

 In fact, the model of manufacturer outsourcing is known to everyone who’s ever purchased an iPhone.
 Whenever you buy a new model, you see the box read “designed in California.”
 This means the wireframing and product design for your iPhone has been done in California — not the manufacturing part.
 The actual creation of the components of an iPhone is usually done in different locations across the world.
 For instance, Camera is created in Japan, accelerometer — in China, South Korea, and Japan, while the countries assemblers are Malaysia, Thailand, and China.

-Manufacturing outsourcing helps businesses based in the Western world save lots of money and get high-quality production from offshore destinations — mostly, Asia.
+Manufacturing outsourcing models help businesses based in the Western world save lots of money and get high-quality production from offshore destinations — mostly, Asia.

 Examples of manufacturing outsourcing providers: Arena, Lennox, Align Technologies.